 Let’s get started.

 First the skirt sloper.

 There are many methods of drafting a skirt sloper.
 I typically use two methods to draft my skirt slopers.
 My most preferred method is Natalie Bray’s method of drafting a skirt sloper.
-I show how to do that in this video.

 My next method is one I drafted myself but is influenced by Natalie Bray, and Donald H McCunn’s techniques.
 This I will show here, with pictures to aid understanding.